demizer/doc-templates/devdoc.rst

 #.
 We use git-flow as the branching model for the doc-templates project.
 See
    `Git with git-flow`_

+#.
+Do not commit regenerated PDF documentation to your branches.

 Guidelines for maintainers
 ==========================